byte-foundry/tutorial-content/README.md

 To summarize:

-- Write your content on markdown
+- Write your content on markdown, including the YAML font-matter meta tags
-- Add the additional informations
 - Build it (using webpack)
 - Rebuild the app and the website, installing the new library version
 - Done!